 Managing Director of Margaret Thorsborne & Associates and Transformative Justice Australia (Qld)

-Margaret Thorsborne, is the Managing Director of Margaret Thorsborne & Associates & Transformative Justice Australia (Qld).
-She is committed to improving the way people relate to each other in their workplaces & other communities by providing processes that allow often deeply negative feelings to be gradually transformed into cooperation.
+Margaret Thorsborne, is the Managing Director of Margaret Thorsborne & Associates & Thorsborne and Associates UK.
+She is committed to improving the way people relate to each other in schools, workplaces & other community groups by providing processes that allow often deeply negative feelings to be gradually transformed into cooperation.
 As relationships are restored, job satisfaction, morale & productivity improve.

 She consults to public & private sector businesses & organisations for workplace relationships & the management of high-level conflict & inappropriate behaviour.

 Margaret, with a strong background in education, counselling & change management, has highly developed skills as a facilitator, trainer, & presenter.
 She is widely recognised as an international expert on school & workplace bullying, & has played a major role in the introduction of restorative practices into schools & workplaces in Australia and internationally.
 She is an experienced mediator & has expertise in the management of trauma & critical incidents.
 Her work is informed by a range of disciplines including biology, neuroscience, psychology & social, organisational & management theory.

 She has presented papers & workshops & conducted training across Australia, New Zealand, Asia, Canada, UK & the USA.
 She is a published author in the area of restorative practice in schools & workplaces and the development of leadership integrity and organisational change.